xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 {: .notice}

-Fill out the metadata fields from
+Fill out the metadata fields with the Relative URL field in the form: "/blogs/<blog-name>" {: .notice}